KH-ReFined/KH-ReFined/md/mainpage.md

 I gotta admit, I am not a wizard of web development but eh, if I can make a nice lookin' website I sure am satisfied.

-Welp, nothing more to say for now, go over to the Re:Fixed Twitter Page for more updates, or join the Re:Fixed Discord Server for 24/7 interaction with others!
-Both of the links are in the Support section!
+Welp, nothing more to say for now, go over to the <a style="color:#dd83f5" href="https://twitter.com/KH_ReFixed">Re:Fixed Twitter Page</a> for more updates, or join the <a style="color:#dd83f5" href="https://discord.gg/aGc7CyEJgv">Re:Fixed Discord Server</a> for 24/7 interaction with others!

 ---